eecs582/eecs582.github.io/index.md

 ## Structure and Policies

 <span class="badge bg-info fs-6"><b>Paper Review</b></span>: You are required to
 submit a brief review for the required reading in each class.
-For Thursdays' classes, the reviews only need to answer the listed paper questions.
 Reviews must be turned in by <span class="text-danger">by 12 pm</span> on the day of the class.
 Please refer to the detailed requirements on [this page](review.html).